-The Jury Process will begin on Dec 1st at 12:00PM EST and end Dec 15th at 12:00PM EST for applications (times subject to change), with notifications going out to all applicants on or before Jan 15th.
+The Jury Process will begin on Jan 4th, 2021 12pm EST to Jan 11th, 2021 11:59pm EST for applications (times subject to change), with notifications going out to all applicants on or before Feb 15th.
 The Jury System will be based on (in order of importance):

 We are here to answer any questions about the process should you have them.
 No system will be perfect for every artist, but we are built on feedback and will strive to improve with any system from year to year.
 For more information, please see our The Jury Process section (below).

 Applicants should take some time to fill out the form carefully, paying attention to the email field to make sure it is not misspelled (this is a common issue).
 Studios/individuals who are applying can submit examples of their artwork through photos, videos, photos of booths at prior events (this is highly preferred), deviantart/youtube tutorial/websites with example art, or any online link that gives example of at least 10 pieces of work.
 If you have a special exception for a specialty product, please let us know in the application.